robstumborg/rob.stumb.org/content/notes/hosting-your-own-git-repos.md

 ---
-title: host your own git repos
+title: Host your own git repos
 date: "2022-07-02"
 ---

-requirements:
+A quick note on how to host your own git repos using git-http-backend proxied via nginx.

+Requirements:
-- git
+- Git
 - nginx
 - fcgiwrap

-## create a user for git
+## create a user for Git

 ```shell
 useradd git